timetraveller-123/tp/docs/tutorials/TracingCode.md

     2. Allow `delete` to remove more than one index at a time

-    3. Save the pharmHub in the CSV format instead
+    3. Save the PharmHub in the CSV format instead

     4. Add a new command

     5. Add a new field to `Person`

-    6. Add a new entity to the pharmHub
+    6. Add a new entity to PharmHub